AISemanticsStudy/lmpm/README.md

 capacity.
 With that being said, we don't intend to make LMPM a general-purpose programming language.
 Instead, LMPM is designed to be a domain-specific language for building AI-like systems.

-LMPM is a faithful implementation of the actor model but it operates at latent message passing between latten objects as senders and receivers instead of human-hard-coded state machine.
+LMPM is a faithful implementation of the actor model **minus human-written state machines**.
+It operates at latent message passing between latten objects as senders and receivers instead of human-hard-coded state machine.

 ## Comparisons to other AI systems